 Development of skills such as map-reading, graphical interpretation and statistical analysis is conducted throughout the course.
-Every opportunity is also taken to make the study of Geography practical and personal, using field work to emphasise concepts learnt in class and allowing students to utilize knowledge of their home countries in case studies.
-Fieldwork in the local region is undertaken wherever possible and appropriate.
+Opportunities are taken to make the study of Geography practical and personal, using field work to emphasise concepts learnt in class (and also for the internal assessment task) whilst allowing students to use knowledge of their own home countries if they wish in case studies.